-You may have noticed the Timing Options toggle at the top of your Business Intelligence reports.
-Juristat now provides the ability to view Business Intelligence statistics calculated based on the entity currently assigned to an application at the USPTO, or the entity assigned at the time an application was disposed (either allowed or abandoned).
+You may have noticed the Timing Options toggle at the top of your Business Intelligence reports or in your assignee and firm filters on Juristat Platform.
+Juristat provides the ability to view Business Intelligence statistics and application counts calculated based on the entity currently assigned to an application at the USPTO, or the entity assigned at the time an application was disposed (either allowed or abandoned).

 When to use Assignee/Firm at Disposition

 When the data has changed after granting or abandoning.
 For example, some assignees will change the firm of record back to themselves after patents are granted, such that the firm won’t get credit in the “current” data, but showing data at time of disposition should give credit to the firm.

 You may want to use the Current Assignee/Firm setting in a couple instances: